Sanctions compliance policy – AEROAFFAIRES

 Introduction to the sanctions compliance policy

 AEROAFFAIRES is committed to complying with laws and legislation relating to trade and economic sanctions in all jurisdictions in which it operates.
-It does so insofar as they may apply to its activities, by identifying, mitigating and managing all risks of sanctions violations, both primary and secondary.
+Insofar as they may apply to its activities, it identifies, mitigates and manages all risks of sanctions violations, whether primary or secondary.

 In this Sanctions Compliance Policy, “AEROAFFAIRES” refers to a SAS based in Paris.